-Minors with Panamanian dual nationality or resident in Panama who are exiting the country with one parent must present an original birth certificate and notarised consent from the other parent (from both parents if travelling alone).
+Minors with Panamanian dual nationality or are resident in Panama who are exiting the country with one parent must present an original birth certificate and notarised consent from the other parent (or from both parents if travelling alone).
 When the notarial consent and birth certificate are issued in Australia or another country, they must be authenticated with an apostille stamp.

 Travelling to Panama through the USA or Canada

-If you are travelling to Panama through the United States of America (US), or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
-Make sure you check your visa requirements with the nearest
+If you're travelling to Panama through the US, or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Check your visa requirements with the nearest

 US Embassy or Consulate well in advance of your travel.
 Also read our travel advice for the